 |84 clinical hours||168 clinical hours||168 clinical hours||168 clinical hours|

-Whether you’re an ABSN student in New York or Florida, you’ll have access to high-quality clinical placements within the local community.
+You’ll have access to high-quality clinical placements within the local community.
 And, no matter where you’re placed for your first clinical, it’s normal to feel uncomfortable until you become acclimated with the healthcare facility.

 I loved my clinicals.